gabriel-ing/Quickstarts/REST-Quickstart/REST-V2.md

  ## Persistent class

- Before starting with the REST Portion of this guide, we need to create a table to contain the task data.
+ Before starting with the REST portion of this guide, we need to create a table to contain the task data.
 This will be queried using the REST.

 ```
 Class TaskManager.tasks Extends (%Persistent, %JSON.Adaptor)